GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/08.071-080/08.Jesus-Saves/docs.md

 ---
+title: |
-title: 78.
-Jesus Saves
+    078. Jesus Saves - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 078.
+Jesus Saves.
+We have heard a joyful sound, Jesus saves, Jesus saves; Spread the gladness all around, Jesus saves, Jesus saves.
+Bear the news to ev'ry land, Climb the steeps and cross the waves, Onward, 'tis our Lord's command, Jesus saves, Jesus saves.
+    keywords:  |
-    keywords: Christ in Song, Jesus Saves, We have heard a joyful sound,
+        Christ in Song, adventhymnals, advent hymnals, Jesus Saves, We have heard a joyful sound.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 78. JESUS SAVES
+## 078. JESUS SAVES
+####  Christ in Song,

 ```txt
 1.